SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 explicitly set to ``5``, the value of ``ExampleEnum.D`` is automatically incremented from ``5`` and is therefore ``6``.

-The raw value of an enumerator can be accessed by calling its ``toRaw`` method, as in ``ExampleEnum.B.toRaw()``.
+The raw value of an enumeration case can be accessed by calling its ``toRaw`` method, as in ``ExampleEnum.B.toRaw()``.
-You can also use a raw value to find a corresponding enumerator, if there is one, by calling the ``fromRaw`` method, which returns an optional enumerator.
+You can also use a raw value to find a corresponding case, if there is one, by calling the ``fromRaw`` method, which returns an optional case.
-For more information and to see examples of enumerators with raw value types, see :ref:`Enumerations_RawValues`.
+For more information and to see examples of cases with raw value types, see :ref:`Enumerations_RawValues`.

 The body of an enumeration declared using either form can also contain zero or more declarations,